 Manipulated Typography Typographic Explorations in Digital and Non-Digital Methodologies

-This is a case study of manipulated typography using a digital camera and a non-digital printer — Vivitar Instant Slide Printer.
-When typographic characters are folded, reflected, and crumpled, they create unexpected shapes and have depth.
-I think the form of letters can influence our emotions before we ever read it.
-The aim of this study was to create an appeal through expression in dimensional space.
-Gerstner said, “the means to create expression is not to be found in spoken language, but rather in all objective possibilities of typographic form”.
+This project is a case study in the manipulation of typography through the use of a digital camera and a non-digital printer — Vivitar Instant Slide Printer.
+Through the folding, reflection, and crumpling of typographic characters, intriguing and dimensional shapes emerge.
+These visual forms create unexpected shapes and have depth, and evoke emotions even before the text is read, highlighting the influence of letter shapes on our perception.
+The primary objective of this study was to generate an aesthetic appeal by exploring expression in three-dimensional space.
+In line with the words of Gerstner, who states, “the means to create expression is not to be found in spoken language, but rather in all objective possibilities of typographic form”.